Stuwert/simple-messenger/messenger-fe/README.md

 I've left this mostly the same as these remain applicable.

+## Overview and Focus

+## Pages

+### Lobby (/)

+The lobby is the main place that users will interact with the app.
+There are four main pieces of functionality it tries to accomplish:

+1. On load it tries to find a user detail object locally and fetches one from the API (then storing locally) if it cannot find it in local storage.
+2. Users can request a connection to a new user and then start a chat.
+3. User are alerted of an incoming connection request and can act on it.
+4. Users can connect with users they've previously connected to.

+### Chat (/chat/:chat_id)

+The chat app is the place where users interact with other users.
+It updates if new messages are received and sends new messages to the appropriate channel.

 ## Available Scripts

 In the project directory, you can run: